-Baum-kuchen started its journey in 2010 as a boutique online store.
-Today we are a part studio, part shop and part lifestyle who are passionate about living life and excited to share with you everything extraordinary that inspires everyday lifestyles.
+Baum-kuchen started its journey in 2010 as an online store operated in Wakako and Frido's garage.
+Today we are a part studio, part shop (online and brick & mortar) and part lifestyle who are passionate about living life and excited to share with you everything extraordinary that inspires every day.

 We are interested in exploring the idea of "Journey as the destination", "love for analogue" and "slow living" and are constantly evolving and looking for inspiration from Japan (where Wakako grew up), Germany (where Frido is from) and everywhere in between (especially in Los Angeles where our studio is).
 We opened our a brick and mortar studio / shop in 2013 in the heart of Glassell Park (just north of Los Angeles downtown) where we showcase some of our products and share our stories.